 We have explored the determinants of women's enfranchisement and found that women are enfranchised sooner under a lower gender wage gap, a lower gender gap in the preferences for public goods, and a higher cost of disenfranchisement.
 Since the gender wage gap is in turn related to the relative reward of mental vs. physical labor, women's enfranchisement is accelerated by the process of capital accumulation and industrialization.
 Thus the model establishes a relationship between the level of economic development and women's political status.
 The driving force of enfranchisement is the fact that economic development makes the women's preferred tax rate closer to that of the men's, which in turn increases the relative cost of disenfranchisement.
 At the same time, the process is affected by additional factors that reflect the structure of the family and the dominant culture.
-We have also studied the implications of women's enfranchisement is only justified in societies where the cost of disenfranchisement is high relative to the gender wage gap and the gender gap in public good preferences.
+We have also studied the implications of women's enfranchisement for the size of government, and shown that its expansion following women's enfranchisement is only justified in societies where the cost of disenfranchisement is high relative to the gender wage gap and the gender gap in public good preferences.